 For cleaning, the vinyl can either be a wet or dry mop.
 However, for laminate, it’s best to use a broom, damp mop, or vacuum cleaner.
 Vinyl flooring Is water-resistant and somehow waterproof.

 Vinyl flooring does decompose and releases toxic gasses (hydrogen chloride) which can kill fire victims and firefighters.
-In such cases of fires, viny are very hard to extinguish due to their impermeability.
+In such cases of fires, vinyl is very hard to extinguish due to its impermeability.
 In addition, the manufacturing process entails the use of carcinogenic chemicals.
 What’s more, there’s no environmentally safe way to dispose of old vinyl flooring tiles.

 In sharp contrast, laminate disposable as it is biodegradable.